Skip to main content

 f.
 Tick to select relevant assessment(s)

-A self-certification request form should normally be submitted before the deadline for submission of the coursework, but requests will be accepted up to two working days after the original coursework deadline.
-For example, if your coursework is due in on Wednesday you can request a five working day extension to that deadline via the self-certification form from Monday 00:00 (midnight) until Friday 23:59.
+A self-certification request form should normally be submitted before the deadline for submission of the coursework, but requests will be accepted up to two calendar days after the original coursework deadline.
+For example, if your coursework is due in on Wednesday you can request a seven calendar day extension to that deadline via the self-certification form from Monday 00:00 (midnight) until Friday 23:59.

-The original submission time still applies, so in this example, if your Wednesday deadline was 12.00 noon your five working day extension is until Wednesday 12.00 noon of the following week (Unless there are UK bank holidays or University closure dates within that five working day period).
+The original submission time still applies, so in this example, if your Wednesday deadline was 12.00 noon your seven calendar day extension is until Wednesday 12.00 noon of the following week.
 Work submitted after the extended deadline will be considered late and late penalties will apply.

-If your request is accepted, you will receive a confirmation email that your self-certification five working day extension request has been processed and approved, and it will be recorded on RISIS.
-If the request is not eligible, you will receive an immediate notification message on screen and are advised to submit a request through the standard, non-self-certification, EC form.
+If your request is accepted, you will receive a confirmation email that your self-certification seven-calendar-day extension request has been processed and approved, and it will be recorded on RISIS.
+If the request is not eligible, you will receive an immediate notification message on screen and are advised to submit a request through the standard, non-self-certification, Assessment Adjustments form.

-It is NOT permitted to use two self-certification requests consecutively for the same piece(s) of work (i.e. seeking a ten-day extension in total).
+It is NOT permitted to use two self-certified short extensions requests consecutively for the same piece(s) of work (i.e. seeking a fourteen day extension in total).

-The information which you provide on your self-certification form will normally be held confidentially and will only be shared with those who need to see it.
-If you are uncomfortable with disclosing information about your circumstances, please do discuss the matter with a member of staff (ideally your Academic Tutor or Student Support Coordinator) or a Reading Students' Union adviser.
+The information which you provide on your self-certification form will only be shared with those who need to see it.
+If you are uncomfortable with disclosing information about your circumstances, please do discuss the matter with a member of staff (ideally your Academic Tutor or Student Support Coordinator) or a Reading Students’ Union advisor.

-No, you are not permitted to use self-certification to seek a further extension on top of an extension already granted through the standard exceptional circumstances (EC) process or a prior self-certification.
+No, you are not permitted to use self-certified short extensions to seek a further extension on top of an extension already granted through the Assessment Adjustments process or a prior self-certification.

-If you have had a self-certification confirmed and wish to request a further extension, you can do this through the standard EC process.
-However, normal advice applies around the advisability to work towards the agreed deadline whilst your standard EC extension request is being processed.
-In such cases, please make sure you provide your correct current deadline (i.e. the original deadline plus two working days) in the modules/activities affected section of the standard EC form and indicate in the additional notes section that you have had a self-certification granted for the assessment(s)
+If you have had a self-certified short extension confirmed and wish to request a further extension, you can do this through the Assessment Adjustments process.
+However, normal advice applies around the advisability to work towards the agreed deadline whilst your Assessment Adjustments request is being processed.
+In such cases, please make sure you provide your correct current deadline (i.e. the original deadline plus seven calendar days) in the modules/activities affected section of Assessment Adjustments form and indicate in the additional notes section that you have had a self-certified short extension granted for the assessment(s).

-You will need to apply for an extension through the standard exceptional circumstances (EC) process.
-This means completing the standard EC request form and providing supporting evidence of the circumstances you are experiencing.
+You will need to apply for an extension through the Assessment Adjustments process.
+This means completing the Assessment Adjustments form.
+Please note that supporting evidence of the circumstances you are experiencing may be required.

 EC process diagram

-If your assessment is not eligible for self-certification then you will need to submit a request, together with evidence, using the standard, non-self-certification, exceptional circumstances form.
-The original deadline for the coursework will apply until the evidence has been received and the request approved.
+If your assessment is not eligible for self-certification then you will need to submit a request, using the Assessment Adjustments form.
+The original deadline for the coursework will apply until the request is approved.
+Please note that supporting evidence of the circumstances you are experiencing may be required.

-If you are still unsure whether one of your assessments is eligible for self-certification, please speak with the module convenor.
+If you are still unsure whether one of your assessments is eligible for the self-certified short extensions, please speak with the module convenor.

 You will need to choose whether EITHER a self-certification request OR a request via the standard EC request form providing supporting evidence of the circumstances you are experiencing is most appropriate in your circumstances.